Coveo for Salesforce

-Coveo for Salesforce enables you to optimize your users efficiency by combining easy-to-use Lightning components, Usage Analytics, Machine Learning, and simple connectivity via the Coveo Cloud Administration Console.
+Coveo for Salesforce lets you optimize your users efficiency by combining easy-to-use Lightning components, Coveo Usage Analytics (Coveo UA), Coveo Machine Learning (Coveo ML), and simple connectivity via the Coveo Administration Console.

-Your Salesforce administrator needs to go through the following steps to install, setup, and deploy Coveo for Salesforce.
+Your Salesforce administrator needs to perform the following steps to install, set up, and deploy Coveo for Salesforce.

 Step 1: Install Coveo for Salesforce